zzzzzz9125/UltraPaste/README.md

 **Supported Versions:** Sony VEGAS Pro 13 - Magix VEGAS Pro 22

 ### How to Install
-1. Place all `.dll` files in the extensions folder like:
+1. Place all files in the extensions folder like:
    - `C:\ProgramData\Vegas Pro\Application Extensions\`
    - or `C:\ProgramData\Sony\Vegas Pro\Application Extensions\` for Sony